-Right of Lessor to Recover Damages Upon Lessee's Abandonment of Leased Property
+Right of Lessor to Recover Damages Upon Lessee's Abandonment of

+Leased Property

-Under existing law, when a lessee abardons the leased property and refuses to perform his remaining obligations under the lease, his conduct does not--in the absence of a provision in the lease--give rise to an immediate action for damages as it would in the case of an ordinary contract.
+Under existing law, when a lessee abandons the leased property and refuses to perform his remaining obligations under the lease, his conduct does not--absent a provision to the contrary in the lease--give rise to an immediate action for damages as it would in the case of an ordinary contract.
 Such conduct merely amounts to an offer to surrender the remainder of the term.
 Welcome v.
 Hess, 90 Cal.
 507, 27 Pac.
 369 (1891).
-As stated in Kulavitz v.
-Pacific Woodenware & Paper 00., 25 Cal.24 664,
+As stated in Kulawitz v.
+Pacific Woodenware & Paper Co., 25 Cal.2d 664,